 Growing flexible supply chain, dual-sourcing imperative.
 Today’s supply chains might rely on a single source of supply for any number of reasons, but the COVID-19 crisis resurfaced the need to diversify, especially where there is high exposure to one location.
-In many cases this is China.
-In Germany, an estimated one in three companies has major Chinese customers, and around 80% rely on Chinese suppliers – significant exposure in the event of Chinese disruption.73 Supply contingency plans will accelerate in the years to come.
+In Germany, an estimated one in three companies has major Chinese customers, and around 80% rely on Chinese suppliers.73 Supply contingency plans will accelerate in the years to come.

 Expanding infrastructure investment.
 Infrastructure overhaul has been long overdue.74, 75 More countries and organizations around the globe are finally seeing and responding to this need.
 The World Economic Forum has compiled a project pipeline to streamline private infrastructure funding.76 China has supported infrastructure projects around the world through BRI and other partnerships.
 The European Union announced the Investment Plan for Europe (Juncker Plan) in 2014, which established the European Fund for Strategic Investments to accelerate private investing in European infrastructure.77 Countries are finally moving the needle on these strategic, strength-building investments, which will provide long-term growth and stability and a short-term economic boost.